1j01/98/programs/calculator/README.md

 - fixed lots of spelling
 - click history and memory items to re-enter that input
 - copy and paste
+- prevent triggering focused button at the same time as Equals function when pressing Enter
+- prevent opening Quick Find in Firefox when pressing slash

 bugs:
 - (I changed the #primary el to an input and changed the script.js to handle that forgetting about supporting the old version)
-- enter key triggers equals command and button at same time
 - is there a race condition where script.js loads to late to define initialise for engine.js to call? or is order guaranteed even with async somehow? is async really helping? probably not
 - memory-item btns aren't buttons (and nesting buttons doesn't work in HTML and is a bad UI pattern)
 - MR (memory recall) button doesn't work